South Carolina Defective Drug Injury Lawyers

 - Wrongful death.
 If a defective drug causes death, the loved ones of the decedent may recover compensation for the loss of their loved one’s financial support, guidance, and affection.

 Hiring McGowan, Hood & Felder for your defective drug case

 When you work with the South Carolina defective drug lawyers at McGowan, Hood & Felder, your initial consultation is free.
 You never have to worry about how you will afford legal counsel, because we take cases on a contingency fee basis.
 This means you never pay attorney fees up front.

 If you are hesitating about working with an injury law firm, you must know that the big pharmaceutical companies have a team of defense attorneys fighting for them.
 You cannot bring a complicated drug injury case against a major corporation on your own.
 Imagine how confident you will feel knowing that you have a legal team at your service that has already obtained hundreds of millions in verdicts and settlements on behalf of our deserving clients?

 Every defective drug case presents its own unique challenges.
 That is why it is important you have a defective drug injury attorney in South Carolina you can trust working hard on your case.
 We hold manufacturers of defective drugs responsible to those they have injured by putting profits ahead of consumers.
 We are here to fight for the compensation you need to recover from your injuries and move on with your life.

 McGowan, Hood & Felder represents victims of defective and dangerous drugs.
 Discover what we can do for you.
 Call 803-327-7800 or fill out our contact form and schedule an appointment.
-We proudly serve clients throughout South Carolina and nationwide from offices in Columbia, Rock Hill, Sumter, Georgetown, Greenville, and Charleston.
+We proudly serve clients throughout South Carolina and nationwide from offices in Columbia, Rock Hill, Sumter, Anderson, Georgetown, Greenville, and Charleston.